segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 ### Setting Up Webhooks

 Configure your webhook URL in your business profile.
-Nodopay will send HTTP POST requests to this URL for:
+FSCredit will send HTTP POST requests to this URL for:

 - Invoice creation
 - Payment confirmations